Majormer/Smart-Bot/bothelp/help.md

 *!autoconnect - Autoconnect splitters and mergers to one or more buildings with belts *!spacing - Space out multiple objects on the X, Y or Z axes!
-*!liftheightcounter - Determine height of a lift from the starting point or from the world's base level
+*!liftheightcounter - Determine height of a lift from the starting point or from the world's base level *!restore - Copy favorite configuration of number of objects and their spacing for use later

 Limitations:
 !multiplayer - Issues related to multiplayer sessions with local or dedicated servers